How to Honor Indigenous Peoples This Holiday Season

 She recommended connecting with these groups as a way to support the movement:

-Tribal communities are some of the hardest hit by the pandemic with heightened food insecurity and need.
+As we enter the season of giving, consider making contributions to Tribal communities that face heightened food insecurity and need.
 In addition to the groups listed above, consider donating and helping these organizations: